fawad-mahdi/Machine-learning-projects/README.md

 # Machine-learning-projects
-A portfolio of data mining and machine learning projects as part of my portfolio CAn you see the changes
+A portfolio of data mining and machine learning projects as part of my portfolio Can you see the changes

+#import pandas as pd